PaulBrook/nullstream_nov25/README.md

 # ptacake: Pulsar Timing Arrays - Correlations Are KEy
-package for simulating realistically sampled (uneven sampling, different per pulsar, gaps, ...)
-PTA data and analysis based on null streams or on spherical harmonics.
-[paper references?]
+Python package for PTA data analysis based on correlations between the pulsars: nullstreams and spherical harmonics (paper references?).
+The package also includes tools to simulate PTA data with realistic sampling (uneven time stamps, different TOAs for each pulsar, gaps, ...).

 # build
 The package is made based on instructions from https://dzone.com/articles/executable-package-pip-install